 The LoadRunner setup wizard prompts you to install NV at the conclusion of the installation.
 If you did not install the NV components as part of the LoadRunner installation, you can run the NV installation manually at any time.

-The installation files and guide are located in the <LoadRunner installation package>\Additional Components\HPE NV folder.
-Refer to the installation guide in that folder to review the system requirements and to determine which NV components to install on your machine.
+Refer to the installation guide in the Network Virtualization folder to review the system requirements and to determine which NV components to install on your machine.
 You can also find this information in the installation section of the Network Virtualization for LoadRunner and Performance Center Help (select the relevant version).

 - The latest LoadRunner version must be installed before you can install the NV components.